MSG-Mutual-Support-to-Grow/rule/README.md

 A: Currently, the app uses OpenRouter's Mistral API.
 You can also configure OpenAI, Anthropic, Groq, and others for local or cloud-based inference.

 **Q: How accurate is the OCR for scanned documents?**
-A: The system uses EasyOCR, which provides good accuracy depending on the quality of the scanned document.
+A: The system uses Tesseract OCR with image enhancement, which provides good accuracy depending on the quality of the scanned document.
+The system also includes intelligent text cleaning and spell checking for better results.

 **Q: Can I customize the analysis criteria?**
 A: Yes.
 Modify the LLM prompts in `backend/modules/llm_prompts/parse_resume_llm.py` to change evaluation logic for different job roles.